Business Updates

 Current Grant Opportunities

-EV Site Host EOI 2024-2025
+EV site host EOI 2024-2025

 The NSW Government is co-funding an EV charging network.
 We seek landowners and leaseholders interested in hosting stations, to share a list of potential sites to developers (Charge Point Operators).
-This application closes 28 March 2025 at 5pm.
+This application closes 31 December 2025 at 5pm.
 Learn more and apply here.

 $1000 SafeWork small business rebate